81 F

 Comstock Holding Companies was seeking to build a casino somewhere on the Silver Line in Fairfax County.
 Comstock Holdings, its employees, entities and allies have donated more than $1.2 million to the campaigns committees of members of the Virginia Legislature in an effort to advance their casino plans.

-“This is an important opportunity to bring in more commercial tax revenue for schools and other county services, which is sorely needed,” said David Walrod, president of the Fairfax County Federation of Teachers.
+“This is an important opportunity to bring in more commercial tax revenue for and other county services, which is sorely needed,” said David Walrod, president of the Fairfax County Federation of Teachers.

-In addition to a casino, the entertainment district would include a high-end hotel with gaming floor, convention center, concert venue, , retail, and workforce housing.
+In addition to a casino, the entertainment district would include a high-end hotel with floor, convention center, concert venue, , retail, and workforce housing.
 The entire development would take up 4 million square feet, with the casino only encompassing 200,000 square feet.

 During a hearing of the Senate Committee on General Laws and Technologys on Jan.
 24, several people spoke in favor of Marsden’s bill, including Julie Coons, president of the Northern Virginia Chamber of Commerce, and Benita Thompson-Byas, the vice chairman of the Thompson Hospitality Corporation.